-To start with, most people get more cranky, irritable and stressed when they feel hungry!
-Therefore, include low Glycaemic Index (GI) carbohydrates at each meal to regulates your blood sugar levels and maintain good energy levels.
+To start with, most people get more cranky, irritable, and stressed when they feel hungry!
+Therefore, include low Glycaemic Index (GI) carbohydrates at each meal to regulate your blood sugar levels and maintain good energy levels.
 There are also a few extra foods you could include for some extra benefits:

-In a phenomenon known as ‘biophilia’, humans are naturally programmed to feel peaceful in nature.
+In a phenomenon known as ‘biophilia’, humans are naturally programmed to feel peaceful.
 Plants and natural scenery have been shown to reduce anxiety and depression.
 Therefore, a regular dose of the great outdoors is good news for our mental health!

 You don’t need to become a keen hiker to get your natural nature high.
 Simply grounding your feet in a space of natural earth is a great start.
 Perhaps you can step outside for five minutes during your daily lunch break and lift your face to the sun.
 You may also like to start a small garden or regularly buy yourself a bunch of flowers.
 Anything that makes you feel more connected to the world outside is likely to lower your stress.

 Exercise is a natural antidote to stress and anxiety.
-Raising your heart rate instantly increases blood circulation, oxygenates your brain and gets those feel-good endorphins pumping!
-Furthermore, exercise engages your brain into focusing on each movement; this diverts our thoughts away from a stressful space and into the present moment.
+Raising your heart rate instantly increases blood circulation, oxygenates your brain, and gets those feel-good endorphins pumping!
+Furthermore, exercise engages your brain in focusing on each movement; this diverts our thoughts away from a stressful space and into the present moment.

 Aromatherapy has been used for centuries to support the body both mentally and physically.
 In modern times, essential oils are particularly powerful for reducing stress.
 This is because the sense of smell bypasses the cognitive brain which processes worry.